Position: Stewardship Crew Member (AmeriCorps, ages 18 - 25)

 - Lead and support volunteers and volunteer engagement events.

 - Abide by Corps program safety regulations as well as applicable federal/state/municipal law and OSHA requirements; communicate any safety concerns and incidents

 - Contribute actively to the team to complete projects, demonstrating a commitment to the Corps values of safety, service, respect, equity and community, as well as justice, diversity, and inclusion.

 - Positive attitude, desire to learn new skills, interest in community service; represent Conservation Corps in positive manner in public

-- Serve a minimum of 1700 hours and complete the entire service term per the start and end dates listed on the Member Service Agreement
+- Serve a minimum of 900 or 1200 hours and complete the entire service term per the start and end dates listed on the Member Service Agreement

 - Complete and approve timecards and other required reports and paperwork in timely manner

 The Corps provides orientation and skills training at the start of the program year, and additional region or project specific training throughout the service term that may include:

 - Schedules can vary, depending on projects.
 Crew members should expect to be scheduled for at least 40 hours of service per week.
 A typical schedule is Monday – Thursday, 7:00 AM – 5:30 PM.
 Overnight travel (4 – 12 consecutive days) is often required for service projects.
 Some special assignments (including wildfire response and other emergency response assignments) may require members to deploy for several weeks at a time.

 - Diversity, equity, and inclusion